 The Copper Peak Adventure Ride experienced its most successful summer/fall season with a record setting attendance.
 We will open again in Mid-June.

 Thank you for your interest and support and a special thanks to all who volunteered their time assisting with the Adventure Ride.

-Respectfully, Charlie Supercynski, President, Copper Peak Inc.
+Respectfully, Charlie Supercynski, Chairman of the Board, Copper Peak Inc.